 Each spring, the FIA Coordinating Team solicits applications from congregation members for outside organizations to become one of our two annual Faith in Action partners.
 One of the criteria for selecting these organizations is that there will be opportunities for church members to be involved in community service and volunteer work.

-Our 2021-22 Partner Organizations
+Our Current Partner Organizations

-How to Nominate an Organization
+Nominate An Organization